Wanghui-Huang/Wanghui-Huang/README.md

 - 🔭 I am studying for a _master's degree_ in **Chongqing University** and will graduate in July, 2022.
       What's more, I will officially join [Tencent](https://cloud.tencent.com/) next year.
 - 📫 If you want know me more : [www.hwh.top](), this is my personal blog.
-- 💬 Ask me about deep learning(object tracking) , C++, Java and my projects on hwh199601@qq.com
+- 💬 Ask me about deep learning(object tracking) , C++, Java and my projects on hwh199601@qq.com.
-- ⚡ Fun fact: this is a less funny  boy..
+- ⚡ Fun fact: this is a less funny  boy.

 ![roy's GitHub stats](https://github-readme-stats.vercel.app/api?username=Wanghui-Huang&show_icons=true&theme=default)